xeluxee/competitest.nvim/README.md

 - [Delete](#remove-a-testcase) a testcase with `:CompetiTestDelete`
 - [Run](#run-testcases) your program across all the testcases with `:CompetiTestRun`, showing results and execution data in a nice interactive UI
 - [Download](#receive-testcases) testcases automatically from competitive programming platforms with `:CompetiTestReceive`
+- View diff between actual and expected output
+- [Customizable interface](#customize-ui-layout) that resizes automatically when Neovim window is resized
 - Customizable highlight groups.
 See [Highlights](#highlights)
-- Interface resizes automatically when Neovim window is resized

 ## Installation
 **NOTE:** this plugins requires Neovim ≥ 0.5